Looking for the best sauce pan for your kitchen? Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 The traditional All-Clad handle gets a lot of hate for being uncomfortable.
 It's U-shaped, with a groove along the top edge where you can park your thumb, finger, or even arm and it will dig in a little bit, providing a tremendous amount of stability.
 It looks like this:

 We're showing this handle because we think it's the best one out there.
-No, it may not be the most comfortable for many people, but we think it's the safest because it provides the most stability.
+No, it may not be the most comfortable for many people, but we think it's the safest because it provides excellent stability.

-Cusinart Multiclad Pro has a flat handle that also offers a great deal of stability, which you should be able to see just by looking at it:
+Cusinart Multiclad Pro has a flat, slightly grooved handle that also offers a great deal of stability, which you should be able to see just by looking at it:

 You can probably see that this handle is not going to rotate out of control or slip out of your grip easily.